Merchant Taylors' School: Case Study

 Four 7kW Twin Chargers (eight sockets) were installed over the 2021 summer holiday period.
 Passive groundworks were undertaken to allow for another four 7kW Twin Chargers to be easily and cost-effectively added on to the installed Array Charging system at a later date.

 Merchant Taylors’ School also wanted to be able to set a custom pricing tariff to cover the costs of their energy usage.
-This was done with Pod Point’s back office Smart Reporting system, which gives the school full control over pricing, access rights, restrictions, and usage monitoring - without the administrative burden.
+This was done with Pod Point’s back office Site Management Service, which gives the school full control over pricing, access rights, restrictions, and usage monitoring - without the administrative burden.

 The school used the OZEV Workplace Charging Scheme (WCS) to save £350 per socket they installed.
 This could also be claimed on additional sockets installed in the future.